 WiFi still slow after these 8 fixes?

 Call our main line and we'll triage your problem in 5 minutes, confirm engineer ETA, and dispatch from our Dubai Media City or Bur Dubai workshop with a stocked van.
-AED 350 standard call-out, free for AMC clients.
+Request a quote standard call-out, free for AMC clients.

 Frequently asked questions